mohits1005/reactjs/react docs/readme.md

 These methods are called “lifecycle methods”.
 The componentDidMount() method runs after the component output has been rendered to the DOM.
-With JSX you pass a function as the event handler, rather than a string.
+With JSX you pass a function as the event handler, rather than a string. we use the map() function to take an array of numbers and double their values.
+We assign the new array returned by map() to the variable doubled and log it